allmwh/the_return_of_the_rings/README.md

 # The return of the rings
-The return of the rings: evolutionary role of aromatic residues in liquid-liquid phase separation
+The return of the rings: Evolutionary convergence of aromatic residues in the intrinsically disordered regions of RNA-binding proteins for liquid–liquid phase separation

 ## Dependencies
 * [python 3.9.6](https://www.python.org/)